libAtoms/QUIP/README.md

 QUIP was born because of the need to efficiently tie together a wide variety of different models, both empirical and quantum mechanical.
-It will not be competitive in terms of performance with codes such as LAMMPS and Gromacs, but has a number of unique features:
+It will not be competitive in terms of performance with codes such as LAMMPS and Gromacs.
+The Atomic Simulation Environment also does does this, and is much more widely used, but QUIP has a number of unique features:

 - Deep access to most of the Fortran types and routines from Python via the ``quippy`` package
 - Support for Gaussian Approximation Potentials [GAP](http://www.libatoms.org/gap/gap_download.html)
-- Does not assume minimum image convention, so interatomic potentials can have cutoffs that are larger than the unit cell size
+- Does not assume minimum image convention, so interatomic potentials can have cutoffs that are larger than the periodic unit cell size

 ## Precompiled Containers